 Home Treatment For Heat Rash In Babies

-- Pat or air dry the skin gently.
+- Cool bath: Cooling the skin helps in soothing skin affected by heat rash.
+After bath pat or air dry the skin gently.
 Remember to dry all the baby’s skin folds after every bath.

 When To Seek Medical Attention?

 Fortunately, heat rash does not require medical attention in most cases.
 But, in very few cases, the rashes might persist or even spread.
 Seek medical attention if: